-While there appears to be a genetic predisposition, not all cases have a family history of the disease.
+While there appears to be a genetic predisposition, not all cases have this family history.
 Researchers call environmental factors the “second hit.”* We know that viral infections and a pregnant mother’s weak immune system greatly raises the risk of her child having a mental illness.
 Brain injuries in utero or early childhood are linked as well to some conditions.

 Medications can help in many cases.
-Unlike for a brain aneurysm, there is no quick-fix such as I experienced with surgery.
+There is no quick-fix such as I experienced with surgery for a brain aneurysm.
 As of now, there is no known medical “cure” for mental illness.
 The chances of living a more normal and satisfactory life highly increase with professional mental health treatment.

 The next part of this series will address more “second hits” such as family life, experiences, and emotions.

 Psalm 7:10 (NIV)

 “My shield is God Most High, who saves the upright in heart.”

 -King David who struggled with depressive episodes

 NOTE: I am not a doctor or a mental health professional.
 I speak only from personal experiences with and observations of mental illness.
 In no way is this website intended to substitute for professional mental health care.

 If you are struggling emotionally today or feeling suicidal, or concerned about someone who is, please call the National Suicide Prevention Lifeline 1-800-273-TALK (8255).
 Hope and help are yours.

 *National Alliance for Mental Illness (NAMI) Peer-to-Peer Recovery Education Program